 Critical Limb Ischemia: Causes and Treatments

-What is Critical Limb Ischemia?
+What are the causes of Critical Limb Ischemia?

 The primary cause of CLI is atherosclerosis, where plaque build-up narrows or blocks the arteries.
 Several risk factors contribute to the development of atherosclerosis and CLI: